AlexAnguloMtz/Flashcards-REST-API/README.md

 - If the app is slow, please be patient, it is running on a free service!

 # Overview
-REST API for students to manage their flashcards to study for exams or simply learn new things
+REST API that allows students the management of their flashcards to study for exams or simply learn new things.

 # Technologies:
 - Java 17